paulbuiqg/houselec/README.md

 The data is taken from the UC Irvine Machine Learning Repository: https://archive.ics.uci.edu/dataset/235/individual+household+electric+power+consumption

-The electricity consumption from a household in France are observed for about 4 years, from December 2006 to November 2010.
+The electricity consumption from a household in France is observed for about 4 years, from December 2006 to November 2010.
 Measurements are made every minute.

-The 7 timeseries variables are:
+Seven timeseries are available:

 - `Global_active_power`: household global minute-averaged active power (in kilowatt)
 - `Global_reactive_power`: household global minute-averaged reactive power (in kilowatt)
 - `Voltage`: minute-averaged voltage (in volt)
 - `Global_intensity`: household global minute-averaged current intensity (in  ampere)
-- `Sub_metering_1`: energy sub-metering No. 1 (in watt-hour of active energy) corresponding to the kitchen
+- `Sub_metering_1`: energy sub-metering (in watt-hour of active energy) corresponding to the kitchen
-- `Sub_metering_2`: energy sub-metering No. 2 (in watt-hour of active energy) corresponding to the laundry room
+- `Sub_metering_2`: energy sub-metering (in watt-hour of active energy) corresponding to the laundry room
-- `Sub_metering_3`: energy sub-metering No. 3 (in watt-hour of active energy) corresponding to an electric water-heater and an air-conditioner
+- `Sub_metering_3`: energy sub-metering (in watt-hour of active energy) corresponding to an electric water-heater and an air-conditioner

-To reduce the data size, measurements are aggregated by grouping by hour and taking the mean, so I end up with hourly measurements.
+To reduce the data size, measurements are aggregated by taking their mean by hour, so I end up with hourly measurements.

 ## Problem statement

 In a alternative current circuit, the active power and the reactive power are respectively the real part and the imaginary part of the ***complex power***.
 The ***apparent power*** is defined as the modulus of the complex power.

-I aim at predicting the apparent energy consumed in the next 24 hours given the data from the last 24 hours.

 See: https://en.wikipedia.org/wiki/AC_power

+I aim at forecasting, at each time step, the apparent energy consumed in the next 24 hours given the data from the previous 24 hours.

 ## Model setup